 It’s easy being green with creamy vegan Matcha Avocado Ice Cream!
-It’s made with just a few ingredients and doesn’t need an ice cream maker.
-This delicious homemade ice cream is dairy-free (of course!), gluten-free, and refined sugar free.
-It’s a tasty dessert for St. Patrick’s Day or any warm spring day!
+This easy homemade avocado ice cream recipe is made with just a few ingredients and doesn’t require an ice cream maker.
+It’s dairy-free (of course!), gluten-free, and refined sugar free.
+This tasty dessert is perfect for St. Patrick’s Day or any warm spring day!

 Like most holidays, I celebrate St. Patrick’s Day with food.
 I usually make soda bread, colcannon, and a seitan and cabbage casserole for dinner.
 And since there’s only so much I can eat in one day, I like to make festive green treats like Shamrock Shakes in the days leading up to the holiday.
 This year, I’m adding matcha avocado ice cream to my list of colorful snacks.